How to Blur Background in Photoshop?

 Now select the duplicate layer from the Layers Panel and click on Filter in the Menu Bar.
 Place the cursor on Blur Gallery and select Iris Blur.

 After selecting Iris Blur, a large blur preview ring will appear on the image.
-At the center of the ring, you will see a target point, that is the focal point.
+At the center of the ring, you will see a target point, which is the focal point.
 Select this target point, drag it to the part of the image where you want to focus, and place it at the center of that part.
 (See the below image)

 After setting up the focal point, set the blur area by moving and rotating the dots on the outer ring.
 The cursor will change after placing near the dot and then you can rotate the ring and define the area of the ring.
 The part of the image which is outside the ring will be blurred.